diodesign/diosix/README.md

 ---

-## Copyright, license, and legal

-Copyright &copy; 2024-2026 Diosix contributors.
+## Legal stuff

 The Diosix source code is distributed under the terms of the MIT License.
 See [LICENSE.md](LICENSE.md) for the full text and [CONTRIBUTORS.md](CONTRIBUTORS.md) for the list of copyright holders.

-Note that compiled binary releases or execution images of Diosix that link with the integrated **Unicorn Engine** are subject to the copyleft constraints of the **GNU General Public License version 2 (GPLv2)**.
-Individual source files remain permissive MIT, but distributed binary packages containing the emulation layer must be distributed under the GPLv2.
+Diosix binary releases are covered by [the GPLv2](COPYING.md).

 The diosix.org website illustration is a combination of artwork provided by [Katerina Limpitsouni](https://undraw.co/license) and